minenwerfer/semantic-api/README.md

 - World class developer experience using the latest TypeScript features
 - Out of the box authentication, file management, logging, rate limiting & more
+- Minimal code surface, meaning more productivity and an also minimal attack surface
 - Every use case can be trivially accessed for scripting and unit testing
 - Output your entire API as a single auto-executable JS file
 - Tiny dependency graph